dereuromark/cakephp-shim/docs/Features.md

 Using `Configure::read('Shim.monitorHeaders')` you can monitor if all headers are properly set via Response class and not for some reason sent prior to that.

+Using `Configure::read('Shim.assertActionNames')` you can assert that all controller actions have been properly migrated to the new camelBacked naming scheme.
+They must not be underscored anymore for DashedRoute setup.

 ## Component

 Convenience class that automatically provides the component's methods with